RPP Bond (Release Prior to Payment) — Canada Customs Bond

 The 50% Rule

-Your RPP bond amount must be at least 50% of your highest monthly accounts receivable (duties + GST) with the CBSA over the past 12 months.
+Your RPP written security agreement must correspond to at least 50% of the system-calculated amount based on your highest monthly accounts receivable over the previous 12 months.

 Minimum and Maximum